manisnesan/fastchai/README.md

 ### Diaster Tweet [en]
 - Demonstrates how to use Cleanlab to detect and remove noisy labels and train a classifier using ULMFiT Approach (Accuracy change : 0.79 -> 0.85)

+### Jigsaw Toxicity Classification [en]
+- Demonstrates how to use [blurr](https://ohmeow.github.io/blurr), library that integrates HF transformers with fastai.